umccr/orcahouse/orcavault/README.md

 dbt run
 ```

-Observe to tables from schema `psa` `raw` and make some query against them.
+After dbt has run, observe the tables created in schema `psa` `dcl`.
+Make some query against them.

-If you would like to reload from scratch then do like so.
+If you would like to reload from the start, then do like so.

 ```
 make reload
 dbt run
 ```

-Then on, it is just rinse & spin with the dev process.
-You may rather want to use a better database [IDE](../dev/README.md) alternate at this point.
+Then on, it is just rinse and spin with the local dbt dev process.
+You may rather want to use a better database [IDE](../dev/README.md) alternate at this point; instead of `psql` CLI.